dart-lang/site-www/src/content/resources/faq.md

 Both ways use the `webdev` command.
 The `webdev build` command produces minified JavaScript optimized for production.
-The `webdev serve` command produces modulized JavaScript optimized for debugging.
+The `webdev serve` command produces modularized JavaScript optimized for debugging.

 To learn more,